bluesky-social/indigo/cmd/palomar/README.md

 ## Configuration

 Palomar uses environment variables for configuration.
-Here are the required ones:

 - `ATP_BGS_HOST`: URL of the Bluesky BGS (e.g., `https://bgs.staging.bsky.dev`).
 - `ELASTIC_HTTPS_FINGERPRINT`: Required if using a self-signed cert for your Elasticsearch deployment.